 The dotcom bubble started collapsing in 1999, and the fall precipitated from March 2000 until 2002.
-Several tech companies that conducted an IPO during the era declared bankruptcy or were acquired by other companies, and others hung by a thread as their stocks plunged to levels so low it was never envisaged.
+Several tech companies that conducted an IPO during the era declared bankruptcy or were acquired by other companies.
+Others hung by a thread as their stocks plunged to levels so low it was never envisaged.

 Causes of the Dotcom Crash